beauty-wallet/beauty-wallet/howto-build-android.md

 Flutter 2 or above
 ```

-## Building CakeWallet for Android
+## Building BeautyWallet for Android

 These steps will help you configure and execute a build of CakeWallet from its source code.